SOLANA-DEVNET

 Claims execute

-Staked shares claim funded assets through explicit vault paths.
+Staked units claim funded assets through explicit vault paths.

 Purchase

-Payment enters Sale Vault before Ponzi Time, then routes to Revenue Pool during Ponzi Time so buy-side flow is recycled into shareholder distribution paths.
-Ponzi Time activates when total sold reaches 200,000 SHARE (200 x SHARE_TOKEN_WEEKLY_RELEASE_BASE_UNITS).
-This is 20% of total shares.
+Payment enters the Sale Vault before the Pool Routing Phase, then routes to the Distribution Pool during that phase so buy-side flow becomes visible in participant claim paths.
+Pool Routing Phase activates when total sold reaches 200,000 ETL units (200 x weekly release).
+This is 20% of total protocol-unit supply.

 Buyer Wallet

-Pays with USDC or USDT for a share purchase.
+Pays with USDC or USDT for a unit purchase.

-Buy-payment destination changes by phase: Pre-Ponzi Time -> Sale Vault, Ponzi Time -> Revenue Pool (shareholder revenue recycling).
+Buy-payment destination changes by phase: early sale routing -> Sale Vault, pool-routing phase -> Distribution Pool.

 Activation